3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

-Figure \ref{Lorentz} presents a global jet structure and shows the Lorentz factor of the jet electrons for an e$^{\pm}$ (a, c) and an e$^{-}$ - p$^{+}$ (b, d) jet.
-In all panels the magnetic field direction in the $x$ - $z$ plane is indicated with the black arrows.
-For the e$^{\pm}$ jets, the structures seen at the boundary between the jet and the ambient plasma at $500< x/\Delta < 1000$ show the excitation and development of kKHI and MI, where the MI represents the transverse component/dynamics of the kKHI.
-After the dissipation of the magnetic field around $x/\Delta = 800$ (see Fig.~\ref{By4}), the disruption around the jet head is prominent in both the unmagnetized and weakly magnetized jets.
-The jets expand radially, which resembles a Mach cone (a bow shock) structure.
-Such bow shock structures are less prominent in the e$^{-}$ - p$^{+}$ jets.
-A notable difference between the unmagnetized jet and the jet with the toroidal magnetic field is that in the latter the jet electrons are expanded outside the jet in a region $x/\Delta\simeq 500-900$.
-This indicates that the jet electrons are radially pushed as a result of instabilities excited within the jet.
-We further discuss the particle Lorentz factor distributions in the jets in Section~3.2.
+Figure \ref{Lorentz} presents the global jet structure and shows the Lorentz factor of the jet electrons for an e$^{\pm}$ (a, c), an e$^{-}$ - p$^{+}$ (b), and an e$^{-}$ - i$^{+}$ (d) jet.
+In all panels the magnetic field direction in the $x$ - $z$ plane is indicated by the black arrows.
+It is noted that the applied toroidal magnetic field in the $x$ - $z$ plane should be zero but at the center of the jet (as shown the regions ($x/\Delta < 250$), the $x$ and $z$ components are generated by the excited instabilities (WI, MI, and kKHI).
+For the e$^{\pm}$ jets, the structures seen at the boundary between the jet and the ambient plasma at $400< x/\Delta < 1000$ show the excitation and development of kKHI and MI, where the MI represents the transverse component/dynamics of the kKHI.
+It is interesting that at $600< x/\Delta< 700$ in panel c) one can see at an early stage, a central reversal of the magnetic field with an associated deceleration of the flow, and then a tight ``bottle-neck'' form, featuring a strong jet collimation trend.
+This strong collimation occurs due to the slender jet and an excited strong MI growth.
+This collimation of jet electrons is also seen in Fig. \ref{ede4}c.
+After the dissipation of the magnetic field around $x/\Delta = 750$ (see Fig.~\ref{By4}), the disruption around the location, where the non-linear stage starts, is evident for both the unmagnetized and magnetized e$^{\pm}$ jets.
+Especially for the magnetized e$^{-}$ - p$^{+}$ jet, a disruption and a reversal of the magnetic field occurs at earlier stages, which is not shown in this report, since the drastic expansion of jet electrons outside the jet is caused by the extremely small jet radius.
+We chose to re-ran the simulation with a mass ratio ($m_{\rm i}/m_{\rm e} = 4$) which shows a much weaker growth of MI, as we explained in Section 2.
+In the magnetized jet cases we also see a radial expansion, forming spikes with a simultaneous stratification of the electric field generated by the kKHI.
+It seems that the jet electrons are radially pushed as a main result of the excited instabilities (MI and kKHI) within the jet.